 The Kaplen JCC is a qualified provider of the State of NJ Department of Human Services, Division of Children & Families(DCF)/PerformCare, the Division of Developmental Disabilities(DDD), and Medicaid.
 We accept payments from other Service Agency Providers as well as sending school districts.
 Limited financial aid and scholarship assistance is available for families with documented financial need.

 In order to receive services through the state, children must be registered with New Jersey DCF/PerformCare.
 For more information, go to www.performcarenj.org.

 Adults (21+) must be registered with New Jersey DDD and be Medicaid approved.
 For more information, go to www.state.nj.us/humanservices/ddd.

-New participants are required to have an intake interview.
+New participants are required to have an intake assessment.
 JCC membership is not required for these programs and camp.
 Final program placement must be approved by the director and camp coordinator.
 All official documentation provided to the JCC is kept in the strictest confidence and only used to meet each participant's individual needs.